wikczerski/whaletui/docs/docs/concepts/containers.md

 # Map host port 8080 to container port 80
 docker run -p 8080:80 nginx

-# In WhaleTUI, configure port mappings in the Run dialog
-# TBD
+# Port mappings can be configured when creating containers
 ```

 ### Volume Mounts